 UW faculty and staff also enjoy outstanding benefits, professional growth opportunities and unique resources in an environment noted for diversity, intellectual excitement, artistic pursuits and natural beauty.
 All of which has allowed the UW to be nationally recognized as a “Great College to Work For” for six consecutive years.

-Identify urgent and emerging issues; use independent judgment and discretion regarding which issues are appropriate to be brought to the Chair's attention.
-Compose and monitor communications and follow-up as necessary for project completion or issue resolution.
+Identify urgent and emerging issues; use independent judgment and discretion regarding which issues are appropriate to be brought to the Chair's attention; provide executive summaries of key issues for the Chair; compose and monitor communications and follow-up as necessary for project completion or issue resolution.

-Manage communications for the Chair; draft letters and memos, and collaborate with Communications Director on internal communications.
+Manage communications for the Chair; draft letters and memos, and collaborate with other staff as appropriate on internal communications.

 Partner with the Chair on special projects, and provide direct executive-level project management support.

-Serve as Chair's liaison with the SPH Dean's Office and other University administrative offices.
+Serve as Chair's liaison with the College of Arts and Sciences and other University administrative offices.

 Maintain confidentiality in all communications.

-Independently plan and coordinate selected department events.
-Determine event content, event promotional strategy, site identification, contract negotiation for services, decorations, technical support, post-event communications, and other duties as needed.
+Plan and coordinate a broad range of department events and seminars, coordinating details with the other departmental staff.?
+Determine event content, event promotional strategy, site identification, contract negotiation for services, decorations, technical support, post-event communications, and other duties as needed.?
 Assemble and direct volunteers for events.

 Coordinate and schedule monthly faculty meetings; prepare and distribute agendas and minutes; tabulate votes and disseminate results as per protocols; follow up on action items, as appropriate.